-- Complete a home inventory of all the items you own (clothing, shoes, mattresses, bedding, kitchen appliances, pots and pans, furniture, and electronics) to help replace your possessions.
+- Complete a home inventory and document all of your belongings (clothing, mattresses, bedding, kitchen appliances, furniture, electronics, etc.).

-- Review your insurance with an advisor to make sure you’re adequately covered or add protection (ex.
+- Check your insurance coverage with an advisor, to make sure you’re adequately covered or add protection (ex.
 Home, Renters, Auto, Flood, Earthquake, Floater, and Umbrella).

-- To find local shelters download the FEMA app, text SHELTER and your ZIP code to 43362 (example: SHELTER 12345) to find the nearest shelter, or visit the American Red Cross webpage to locate shelters
+- To find local shelters download the FEMA app, text SHELTER and your ZIP code to 43362 (ex.
+SHELTER 12345), or visit the American Red Cross’ website.

-When you return home, be very careful.
-There are many potential dangers, such as:
+BE SAFE: When you return home, there are many potential dangers, such as:

 - Gas leaks

 - Electrical shock